Regina Honu: Soronko Academy

 Regina Honu set up the Soronko Foundation in 2012, which brought about the Soronko Academy in 2017, to train children and young adults in coding, IT skills, human-centered design in Ghana, West Africa.
 The academy was started to help young people especially women and equip them in technical and soft skills necessary to help them in the society and bridge the gender gap in technology.
 It is the first coding and Human-centered design school for children and young adults in West Africa.
 By 2021, the programme is estimated to have trained more than 20,000 women and girls.

+Through Soronko Academy, Regina Honu is working to close the technology gap in West Africa by providing thousands of women and girls with both technical and soft skills that provide opportunities to impactful careers and reduce the gender gap in the tech industry.
+The academy has also become a source of recruitment for technology companies looking to hire qualified women.
+Honu and her team also engage with local gatekeepers—pastors, imams, mothers, and teachers—to support the success of their students.

+Honu places an emphasis on mentorship as a central role of Soronko Academy’s goal, especially through a model of “reverse mentoring” that inspires students to become mentors within their own communities as well.
+This strategy creates a lasting network of leadership and support among women and girls through multiple communities.
+The academy provides online and in-person courses to extend access, and provide guidance as students move into the workforce or further education.
+Mentorship is completed through training in essential 21st-century skills, from public speaking, problem-solving, financial literacy, to digital proficiency.

 Tech Needs Girls

 Honu started the Tech Needs Girls Ghana movement, which aims to train and educate more Ghanaian girls into studying technology-related courses.
 The movement is noted for teaching girls how to code.

 She runs the Soronko Academy, the first coding and human-centered design school in West Africa, in association with the Tech Needs Girls programme, which has trained more than 3,500 girls in Ghana and Burkina Faso.